mawtee/Enabling-backwards-compatibility-in-the-Index-of-Multiple-Deprivation/IMDtadj.md

 IMD_dif.df <- subset(IMD_dif.df, !is.na(year))
 ```

-Create bar chart for 2010 and 2019 scores (I include 2010 only for
+Create bar chart for 2010 and 2019 ranks (I include 2010 only for
 brevity):

 ``` r